Lee has been playing "Dragon Age" since the first game's release. She enjoys exploring and explaining the characters and

-Like most people, I grew up with Nintendo, but I didn't buy a GameCube (affectionately known by most gamers as "The Purple Lunchbox") until my cousins introduced me to it.
-I saw them playing Mario Kart and thought, "I need this in my life!"
-Shortly after, I discovered The Legend of Zelda: Twilight Princess and The Legend of Zelda: The Wind Waker, which were originally released on this console.
+Like most people, I grew up with Nintendo, but I didn't buy a GameCube (affectionately known by most gamers as "The Purple Lunchbox") until I saw my cousins playing Mario Kart.
+Then I thought, "I need this in my life!"
+Shortly after, I played The Legend of Zelda: The Wind Waker, and later, The Legend of Zelda: Twilight Princess.

 Twilight Princess is the thirteenth installment in the franchise.
-It is, in my opinion, the last great Zelda game, and it will always have a special place in my geeky heart.
+In my opinion, it is the last great "Zelda" game and will always have a special place in my geeky heart.
 It has an amazing story, great characters, decent combat, and really fun mini-games.

-Despite its cartoonish style, I also thoroughly enjoyed The Wind Waker, the tenth installment in the franchise.
-It includes similar creative touches and a well-written story, with plenty of side quests and challenges.
+I also loved The Wind Waker, the tenth installment in the franchise.
+It includes similar creative touches and an interesting (not necessarily well written) story, with plenty of side quests and challenges.

 Looking back, I really wish Zelda was the protagonist of the series, not Link.
 Partially because I want to play a female character in the same way male gamers want to play a male.
 But also because it just makes sense.
-Zelda is a reincarnated goddess for goodness sake, so why does she still need the Hero of Time to protect her?
+Zelda is a reincarnated goddess for f**** sake, so why does she still need the Hero of Time to protect her?

 That's a rhetorical question.
 We all know the answer is, "Because lore reasons."